Partially massless theory in three dimensions and self-dual massive gravity: Self-Dual Massive Gravity on (A)dS Background

 we obtain

-which is just the partially massless three dimensional action augmented by a Chern-Simons term for $e_{mn}$.
+which is just the partially massless three-dimensional action augmented by a Chern-Simons term for $e_{mn}$.
 This action is invariant under the partially massless gauge transformations (\ref{sym}).
-In this way, the self dual massive gravity on (A)dS background is related with the partially massless theory in three dimensions.
-From (\ref{33}), we have that $w_{mn} \equiv W_{mn(e)}$ as given by (\ref{4}), is solution of the equation coming from after realizing independent variations on $w_{mn}$ and plugging into the action (\ref{33}), we obtain the following second order action
+In this way, the self-dual massive gravity on (A)dS background is related to the partially massless theory in three dimensions.
+From (\ref{33}), we have that $w_{mn} \equiv W_{mn(e)}$ as given by (\ref{4}) is solution of the equation coming after realizing the independent variations on $w_{mn}$ and plugging into the action (\ref{33}), we obtain the following second-order action

-This action is clearly invariant under the partially massless symmetry and dual equivalent to the self dual massive spin 2 on (A)dS.
+This action is clearly invariant under the partially massless symmetry and dual equivalent to the self-dual massive spin-2 on (A)dS.
 If we decompose $e_{mn}$ in its symmetric and antisymmetric parts ($e_{mn} = h_{mn} + \eta_{mnp}v^p $), it is straightforward to show that

 where

 is the linearized Einstein tensor with

 and